MappyKK/Pansharpening-Brovey-PCA/README.md

 8) Apply PCA on the 500 x 500 pixel subset

 # Known Issues
-If this code is run in Google Colab it is possible that the the MTL file will disapear
+If this code is run in Google Colab it is possible that the MTL file will disapear

 You may see bluish streaks due to the conversion of Digital Numbers to TOA